Areas of Improvement at Work: Examples of Phrases That Tell You Improvement Is Needed

 Ways to Communicate Areas of Improvement at Work With Examples for Peer Reviews

 Have you ever been asked to complete a peer review?
 One of the important things to remember when completing peer reviews is to be empathetic about how your feedback will affect the other person.
-Another thing to remember is only saying things on paper that you would say to someone in person.
+Another thing to remember is only say things on paper that you would say to someone in person.

 The same methods you used for self-evaluation or employee evaluation can work with peer evaluations too.
 You can point out areas where your peer already excels, or you can point out areas of improvement.
 Here are examples of areas of improvement at work: